 Want to gain experience working with and around legislative and federal agency issues related to Ocean Conservation?
-We are currently seeking a Spring Intern to work in our Government Relations Department.
-This is a 3 month, Part Time Internship; starting in March and ending around the end of May.
-Hours are flexible> approximately 20-30 a week.
+We are currently seeking a Spring 2019 Intern to work in our Government Relations Department.
+This is a 3 month, (January – May) paid internship; working 20-40 hours per week.

 Assists the Government Relations Department to significantly advance the organization’s legislative and grassroots advocacy agenda.

 - Works to keep the Government Relations Department fully apprised of action on legislative and federal agency issues of importance to the organization.

 - Acts as a liaison with other Ocean Conservancy programs and departments and keeps the organization apprised of Government Relations activities and priorities.

 - Attends legislative hearings, meetings, markups and press conferences for the purpose of reporting on actions.